Arizona-Sonora Desert Museum: Exhibits and interpretation

 There is a walk-in aviary with northern cardinals, Gambel's quail, ducks, doves, and many other species of native birds.
 Several benches are located throughout the aviary for observation.
 A small stream runs through the middle of the enclosure.

 The Earth Sciences Center-Cave is an artificial cave constructed with arches, side chambers and a tunnel for visitors to explore its 75-foot length.
 Along the entry passage, organisms and residents are displayed.
 Further in, a glistening mass of cave formations are lit from beneath the surface of a pool.
 In the grand rooms, fossils, geologic gems and minerals, and the history of the earth is interpreted.

 Desert Garden was built as a partnership between Sunset magazine and the Desert Museum.
 Three different levels of demonstration gardens display various species of plants that can be used in landscaping for homes in the Sonoran Desert region.
 There are two water features and seating.
-Attracted by water and flowers, wild native birds and butterflies frequently visit here.
+Attracted by water and flowers, wild native birds and butterflies frequently visit.

 The Hummingbird Aviary allows observation of hummingbirds hovering so closely that visitors can feel the air disturbed by their wings.
 In breeding season, nests are near enough to allow viewing of the babies.
 The aviary houses four species that nest annually.
 The museum's Hummingbird Propagation Program is the only one of its kind in the world for North American hummingbirds.

-Due to its bi-seasonal rainfall, the Sonoran Desert region is known as the “lushest desert on earth” and is home to over 2,000 species of plants.
+Due to its bi-seasonal rainfall, the Sonoran Desert region is known as the "lushest desert on earth" and is home to over 2,000 species of plants.
 The museum's gardens display this ecosystem and represent a variety of biotic communities found within the Sonoran Desert region.
 There are 1,200 different species of plants with 56,000 individual specimens planted on the grounds.
 The following gardens are available for viewing throughout the year: